dufolt/dmap/doc/quickstart.md

 `dmap .x.<yourname>.`
 ===

-`dmap` is a read-only utility.
+*Note: `dmap` is a read-only utility.
 It might eventually go as far as generating unsigned transactions, but it will always delegate key management to another tool (e.g. `ethsign`).
-We included screenshots of MyEtherWallet.
+We included screenshots of MyEtherWallet.*

 ### 1) Call `createChild(bytes32 name)` on the `xreg` contract